Want to be an antiracist white Jew?

 8 x 3-hour Sessions?
 That seems like a lot!

 It is!
 There is so much complexity of history, culture, and spirit in an honest exploration of racism in the United States.
 And there is an equally abundant landscape of complexity being Jewish in the United States.
 This course is designed to be immersive and comprehensive, providing space for extensive information sharing, processing, community building, and learning integration which are all key components in understanding the U.S. system of racial oppression and where we sit inside of it so we can participate in dismantling it.
-Each session will have 1) a review of readings w/dialogue of key concepts, 2) experiential and creative exercises to reflect on and engage the content for different learning styles, and 3) a relevant Jewish/Spiritual teaching to help ground the learning in ritual, and key concept and historical review.
+Sessions include a mix of experiential and creative exercises to reflect on and engage the content for different learning styles, relevant Jewish/Spiritual teachings to help ground the learning in ritual, and key concept and historical review.

 What if I can’t commit to the whole thing?